Unification and Texture Universality: The Essence of Hermiticity: Abstract

 \section{Abstract}

-A unified framework sheltering the type-I Dirac seesaw, based on the $\Delta(27) \times Z_7 \times Z_{5} \times Z_4 \times Z_3$ symmetry, is proposed, preserving the naturalness of Yukawa couplings.
+A unified framework sheltering the type-I Dirac seesaw, based on the $\Delta(27)$ group supplemented by other cyclic symmetries is proposed, preserving the naturalness of Yukawa couplings.
 It helps to visualize mass matrices within the lepton and quark sectors in terms of \textit{three universal parameters}: $\Sigma_1$, $\Sigma_2$, and $\Sigma_3$, highlighting that the down-type quark and light neutrino mass matrices exhibit a \textit{Hermitian} texture.
+Several phenomenological aspects, such as lepton flavour violation and nonunitarity of the lepton mixing matrix are explored.
+The stability of the proposed texture under renormalization group evolution is also investigated.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}